CosmoStat/mccd/README.md

 - [ModOpt](https://github.com/CEA-COSMIC/ModOpt)
 - [PySAP](https://github.com/CEA-COSMIC/pysap)

 It is of utmost importance that the PySAP package is correctly installed as we will be using the wavelet transforms provided by it.

-_Note: The GalSim package was removed from ``requirements.txt``, it is expected to be installed (with pip or conda) before installing the MCCD package._
+_Note: The GalSim package was removed from ``requirements.txt``, it is expected to be installed (preferably with conda) before installing the MCCD package._

 ## Installation